 Deforestation-free supply chains

 A key element of the European Green Deal, the EU Regulation on Deforestation-free products (EUDR), is an attempt to reduce the EU’s contribution to global deforestation while paving the way for more sustainable supply chains, and reinforcing cooperation with partner countries on joint challenges surrounding deforestation.
-This ambitious law is not an end in itself but forms a part of a broader strategy to combat deforestation and forest degradation, first outlined in the 2019 Commission Communication on Stepping up EU Action to Protect and Restore the World’s Forests.
+The EUDR requires companies trading certain commodities, like cocoa and coffee, in the EU to ensure, through due diligence, that products are legal under their country of origin's laws and are deforestation-free as defined by the EU Regulation.

 Our View